SupportKings/borksfetcher/README.md

 # Email Fetcher API

 This is a simple API that fetches sender emails from send.borks.io.
-It's designed to be deployed on Vercel.
+It's designed to be deployed on Netlify.

 ## Local Development